phishx-docs/phishx-docs.github.io/docs/en/terms/privacy.md

 3.4.
 The download data may be disclosed as research and statistics, and no personal information is disclosed openly unless explicitly authorized.

 3.5.
-Collaborators and / or P2 Partners may eventually contact you via email or telephone to research or submit products and services.
+Collaborators and / or P2 Partners may eventually contact you via e-mail or telephone to research or submit products and services.

 3.6.
 When you request a free trial of the PhishX platform, you will receive a membership agreement that specifies the extra information that will be requested to use the trial, as well as your privacy policy and the secrecy with which this information will be handled.